 Even though summer has come to an end, there’s still time to get out on the course.
 One of the fascinating aspects of golf is that there are always changes and improvements golfers can make to improve the power and accuracy of their swings.
 It’s truly a sport that can take a lifetime to master.

 “People forget that hitting balls on the range often is more taxing than going out on the course because it involves a lot of repetitive hitting with little break between shots.
-Golfers typically will hit more balls on the range than they will in a typical round,” said Amanda Feeney, DPT, OCS, physical therapy lead at Summit.
+Golfers typically will hit more balls on the range than they will in a typical round,” said Amanda Feeney, DPT, OCS, physical therapy lead at Summit Orthopedics.
 “Be mindful of how many balls you are hitting, especially if you are coming back from an injury.”

 As you head out during golf season, here are a few tips to help you improve your game — without injury.

-Prioritize injury prevention – Golfers are prone to various injuries.
+Golfers are prone to various injuries.
 The shoulders, elbows, knees, and hips can all develop injuries from overuse or improper form and technique.
 This is especially true early in the season, as golfers come back to the game after not playing for a while.
 Beginning each session with a good warmup, and including stretching and strengthening exercises in your day-to-day activity, is key.

-Try a visit with a physical therapist – A physical therapist can help you get the most enjoyment out of this year’s golf season with an expert evaluation of your balance, posture, strength, and flexibility.
+A physical therapist can help you get the most enjoyment out of this year’s golf season with an expert evaluation of your balance, posture, strength, and flexibility.
 Best of all, a physical therapist will be able to tailor a series of exercises to help you address any issues and make sure you are ready to play.

 Physical therapy can help golfers, according to Feeney.
 “You might not be able to assume the correct posture because of weakness or tightness, and TPI-certified golf physical therapists at Summit are able to screen specifically for those issues and administer treatment,” Feeney said.